facebookresearch/minihack/README.md

 **NOTE:** If the package has been properly installed one could run the scripts above with `mh-envs`, `mh-play`, and `mh-guiplay` commands.

+# Level Editor

+The MiniHack level editor allows to easily define MiniHack environments inside a browser using a convenient drag-and-drop functionality.
+Once the level has been designed using the user interface, its description file can be easily copied and applied to the downstream codebase.
+Check it out at [minihack-editor.github.io](https://minihack-editor.github.io).

 # Baseline Agents

 In order to get started with MiniHack environments, we provide a variety of baselines agent integrations.